David Hume is counsel in the International Arbitration practice.

 International arbitrations on which David Hume has worked include the representation of:

-- An international contractor consortium in an ICC arbitration against a Middle Eastern State.
-The dispute arises from a contract for the construction of an airport.
-The law of the Respondent State applies.
-Close to $1 billion is at stake.
+- Representing an international consortium of contractors, Claimants in ICC arbitration against a Middle Eastern State.
+The dispute arose out of the design and construction of an airport.
+The law of the Middle Eastern State applied.
+Close to $1 billion was at stake.

-- A European energy infrastructure company in an ICC arbitration in London brought against a North American subcontractor.
+- Representing a European energy infrastructure company in an ICC arbitration in London brought against a North American subcontractor.
 The dispute arose out of a project for the construction of a major solar field in the Middle East.
 Issues included defective equipment and critical delays in the overall project.
 English law applied.

 - Secondee to the Legal Department of a major Australasian bank, developing internal regulatory compliance controls.